Why It's Important For You To Have A Will

 In a similar fashion, the Power of Attorney for Health Care (POA-HC) covers the situation in which you are alive, but unable to make your own medical care decisions.
 In the POA-HC, you name your agent and successor agents who are authorized to make your medical care decisions.
 Again, you also state when your agent’s authority becomes effective.
 It could be effective immediately or upon the occurrence of some event, such as a written statement from your doctor that you are incapacitated.
 In the POA-HC you will give your agent direction about your wishes in regard to end-of-life decisions.

-As of July 1, 2011, the State of Illinois mandated new wording for the statutory POA-HC.
+From time to time, the State mandates, the State of Illinois mandated new wording for the statutory POA-HC.
 Lawyers can add things to the statutory form, but they cannot delete or omit any of the statutory wording.
 It is important to have up-to-date powers of attorney.

 A Living Will Declaration is a shorter document which accompanies the POA-HC and expresses to your doctor your wishes about treatment in terminal situations, where death is imminent.

 The federal Health Insurance Portability and Accountability Act (HIPAA) became law in 1996.
 One aspect of that law is that it imposed severe penalties on doctors or health care providers who disclose a patient’s confidential medical information without the patient’s permission.
 That is why your doctors ask you to sign a HIPAA release to share your medical information with your health insurance company.
 While the POA-HC does include a HIPAA release for the specific agent who is acting at a particular time, it is a good idea to sign a more general HIPAA release which allows your medical care providers to share information with all the people you name, such as your family members.